 For NILACC, the impetus for finding pdfFiller was the need to better manage documents for doctor credentialing.
 Their business manager, Julie Cox, explains that the practice had formerly relied on pen and paper to complete all their documents which “took way too much time and was hard to keep track of.”

 pdfFiller, which Cox described as the “most user-friendly” solution she tried, allowed NILACC to move away from pen and paper processes by giving them the gift of an online solution with the ability to add fillable fields to any PDF document they need to run their practice.

 What can we conclude about pdfFiller for Enterprise for Healthcare?

 pdfFiller is the fastest way to edit, send and sign documents.
 Not to mention it is easy to learn and introduces simplicity and efficiency to any document process.

 For the healthcare industry, which is drowning in paperwork by nature of its work, pdfFiller for Enterprise is a game changer.
-It allows medical organizations to move away from manual and repetitive document processes by digitizing the creation, editing, sending, completion, and signing of documents.
-The efficiency introduced by pdfFiller saves these organizations, which are increasingly resource constrained, both time and money.
+It allows medical organizations to move away from manual and repetitive document processes by digitizing the creation, editing, sending, completion and signing of documents.
+The efficiency introduced by pdfFiller saves these increasingly resource-constrained organizations both time and money.

 And most importantly, pdfFiller for Enterprise is ready to keep any medical organization HIPAA compliant.
 Through tools like signer authentication, Audit Trail, encryption, and secure data storage, pdfFiller ensures patient data is safe.
 This means medical organizations can focus on improving their processes and, in turn, have the space to offer their patients the best care possible.